twse/random-stuff/README.md

 7. Enter `about:credits` (Mozilla browsers) in the address bar or visit the page directly for non-Mozilla browsers by clicking the link at the beginning and the entries will appear with the last updated date being changed.

 ## Manually bulk-adding names to Mozilla credits list using GitHub's web user interface
-This only works when committed and logged in as the last entry in the below owner list.
-Alternatively, the user can be added to the repository's collaborator list.
+Only works when committed and logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see the message in the log.
-1. Go to the `credits` directory of `community-data` repository, click the `names.csv` file and the pencil at the top-right corner to edit it.
+1. Go to the `credits` directory of `community-data` repository, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter any commit message you want.
-4. Use the default option which will commit directly to the `master` branch.
+4. Use the default option (commit directly to the `master` branch).
 5. Enter `about:credits` (Mozilla browsers) in the address bar or visit the page directly for non-Mozilla browsers by clicking the link at the beginning and the entries will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list using command line